websitejs/websitejs/README.md

 You need the [Java JRE/JDK](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk) in order to run testing.

 #### Webdrivers
-You will also need to download the webdrivers suitable for your system and place them in a "webdrivers" folder next to your gulpfile.
+If you want to test with You will also need to download the webdrivers suitable for your system and place them in a "webdrivers" folder next to your gulpfile.

 * FireFox: [geckodriver.exe](https://github.com/mozilla/geckodriver/releases/)
 * Chrome: [cromedriver.exe](http://chromedriver.storage.googleapis.com/index.html)